-- The proportion of new positives with a record of public health follow-up significantly increased in comparison to the preceding periods [VCH16], and was the highest proportion since STOP. - The number of contacts elicited increased compared to the preceding periods, and year-to-date [VCH17].
-It is important to note that the public health management indicators are based on the case diagnosis date and therefore are likely to change as follow-up is completed over time. - The average number of contacts elicited per positive case remained stable compared to the preceding period, the average since STOP and year-to-date [VCH17a].
-An average of 4 contacts per case was elicited in the most recent period. - The proportion of contacts notified declined when compared to the preceding periods and the average since STOP [VCH19].
-In comparison with 2012, the proportion of contacts notified was significantly lower in 2013. - The proportion of notified contacts that were known to be previously HIV positive remained stable compared to the preceding period [VCH24] and since STOP. - The most recent period saw a significant increase in the proportion of notified contacts known to be tested for HIV compared to the preceding periods and was the highest proportion since STOP [VCH23a]. - Five new HIV positive cases were diagnosed through public health follow-up during the most recent period, which was higher than the preceding period though consistent with the average since STOP [VCH23b]. - Among notified contacts who tested for HIV in the second half of 2013, the percent positivity was 9%, which was the same as the average since STOP [VCH23c].
-In 2013, percent positivity due to contact tracing was slightly higher than in 2012 although the increase was not significant.
+- The proportion of new positives with a record of public health follow-up significantly decreased in comparison to the preceding periods [VCH16].
+It is important to note that the public health management indicators are based on the case diagnosis date and therefore are likely to change as follow-up is completed over time. - The number of contacts elicited increased compared to the preceding periods, and year-to-date [VCH17]. - The average number of contacts elicited per positive case remains stable compared to the preceding periods, the average since STOP and year-to-date [VCH17a].
+An average of 4 contacts per case was elicited in the most recent period. - The proportion of contacts notified increased compared to the preceding periods and the average since STOP [VCH19].
+In comparison with year-to-date in 2013, the proportion of contacts notified was almost the same. - The proportion of notified contacts that were known to be previously HIV positive increased compared to the preceding periods [VCH24] and since STOP although not significantly. - The most recent period saw a significant increase in the proportion of notified contacts known to be tested for HIV compared to the preceding periods and was the highest proportion since STOP [VCH23a]. - Three new HIV positive cases were diagnosed through public health follow-up during the most recent period, which was lower than the preceding period although consistent with the average since STOP [VCH23b]. - Among notified contacts who tested for HIV in the first half of 2014, the percent positivity was 4%, which is lower than the average since STOP [VCH23c].